 The Town of Hanover maintains 85 acres of parklands and open space.
-The following facilities fall under the mandate of the Department of Parks, Recreation and Culture.
+The following facilities fall under the mandate of our department.

-Hanover Town Park is a large green space adjacent to the Saugeen River and is home to a canoe launch, great fishing, serviced camp sites, picnic pavilion and several play structures.
-The campground at Hanover Town Park is available for group camping rentals.
-There are 12 serviced sites at the park.
+Hanover Town Park is a large green space adjacent to the Saugeen River.
+Features include a canoe launch, great fishing, picnic pavilion and several play structures.
 The pavilion at Hanover Park is available for picnic rentals.
 Call 519.364.2310 to arrange for permits.

 Heritage Square is the Town's jewel in downtown Hanover.
 The Square provides a number of space options (Music Garden, Amphitheatre, Plaza area) for special events, wedding photos, concerts or your leisurely pleasure.
 A Request for Use Form must be approved for reserving your space.

 The Heritage Square is also the home to the Labyrinth of Distinction.
 The Labyrinth of Distinction recognizes persons of Hanover heritage having earned distinction bestowing pride and honour on the Hanover Community.
 An engraved paver stone is positioned in the plaza area of the Heritage Square Labyrinth in honour of the inductee nominated and approved by Hanover Council.
 Policy, criteria and nomination forms are available from the Parks, Recreation & Culture Office.